zowe/explorer-jes/README.md

 Or enable redux logs by setting `enableReduxLogger` variable `true` in your local storage.

 ### Redux Logger - Enable/Disable
-Use preferences menu on top right corner to turn on or off browser settings, and refresh browser to have settings take effect.
+Use preferences menu on top right corner to turn on or off browser settings, and refresh browser to have settings take effect..
 ![Logger Preference](loggerPreference.jpg)